SAP-samples/boe-custom-cms-data-access-driver/README.md

   Virtual Table          | Description
   ----------------- | -------------------------------------------------------------------------------------------------
-  TemplateTableResults | Table with 2 Columns, returning the *<ID> and *<ID>: text of the associated InfoObject
+  TemplateTableResults | Table with 2 Columns, returning the *<ID> and *<ID>: text of the associated InfoObject RestJSONTableResults | Table with the results of a JSON request, returning the response body information in the columns

 <a name='requirements'>